flancian/garden/flanbook.md

      - Replicate it.
      - Open it up.
   - People can contribute direct work or money.
 The Agora assigns both transparently.
-  - Net profit (after expenses related to running the platform) goes to:
+  - Net income (after expenses related to running the platform) goes to:
     - [[effective altruism]], [[give directly]] and other altruistic and social reform efforts.
       - [[thought experiment]] https://twitter.com/flancian/status/1335550881933234176
     - [[users]] ([[profit sharing]])